 There are a number of great ideas to increase awareness and improve crosswalk safety

 an example of which can be seen in this video from La Paz, Bolivia.

 “You have no idea how well this is working in La Paz.
 10 years ago car drivers didn’t care about pedestrians crossing streets in La Paz (believe it or not).
 Nowadays there is a huge change for the good.
 Kids love costumes, streets look happier and crazy and they have even become a tourist attraction.
 Greetings from Bolivia” Alvar Luksic.

 Is crosswalk safety an issue?
 The Halifax (Nova Scotia, Canada) Regional Police report crosswalk injuries increased 22% from 2011 to 2012, from 115 to 140.
+2013 experience shows a significant further increase in collisions.
 I suggest this data clearly indicates it is.

 Recognizing the importance of engineering and enforcement to crosswalk safety the focus of this site is on the third ‘E’ – education.
 Through the following pages you can learn about the laws that govern crosswalks (in Nova Scotia, Canada) and how governments, transportation departments, police, drivers and pedestrians can contribute to improving crosswalk safety.

 While all are important in order to assess the priorities of Education, Enforcement and Visibility I ask that you complete the following short survey and email your rankings to firstname.lastname@example.org